2020dream/HikeSeedFrontend/README.md

 # Hike & Seed

-## Installation
+## To run this app as a developer

+* [Node.js](https://nodejs.org/en/) and [NPM.js](https://www.npmjs.com/get-npm) are required to start the package.
+* [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) is required to run iOS Simulator.
+* [Android Studio](https://developer.android.com/studio/) is required to run Android Emulator.

+## To run the Android version of this app as a user

-You can download the Android apk file [here](https://exp-shell-app-assets.s3-us-west-1.amazonaws.com/android%2F%40zhengcao18%2Fhike-seed-c9631b35-892a-11e8-8cf6-0a580a780750-signed.apk).
+You can download the Android apk file [here](https://exp-shell-app-assets.s3-us-west-1.amazonaws.com/android%2F%40zhengcao18%2Fhike-seed-ec65e186-8c90-11e8-8cf6-0a580a780750-signed.apk).
 Choose install once asked.
 Location permission is required to display Map view.

 ## Links